TypesettingTools/Aegisub-Motion/README.md

 Aegisub-Motion has been ported to [moonscript][moonscript] by tophf who is a pretty cool guy.
 Aegisub-Motion.moon is now the main version, but it will only run on [recent trunk builds][aegplork] of Aegisub.
 Older versions, such as the 3.0.x branch need to use Aegisub-Motion.lua, which is now built from Aegisub-Motion.moon.

 ### Motion Trackers ###
-If you don't feel like sticking it to the man and stealing extremely expensive software from Imagineer Systems (don't lie to me, I know you weren't paying for [Mocha Pro][mocha]), lachs0r made [an export script][bscript] for [Blender][blender] as well as [a video tutorial][btut] on how to actually track motion in Blender.
+If you don't feel like sticking it to the man and stealing extremely expensive software from Imagineer Systems (don't lie to me, I know you weren't paying for [Mocha Pro][mocha]), lachs0r made (and logarithm fixed) [an export script][bscript] for [Blender][blender] as well as [a video tutorial][btut] on how to actually track motion in Blender.

 ### [Documentation][docu] ###